elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 But the biggest disadvantage is that it forces us to use mutable properties on a model.
 That's because they decided to implement parsing as an operation that occurs after initialising an object.

 This approach works really well if we are dealing with Core Data objects, which are inherently mutable.
-But for the rest of cases, the safety net of the Swift compiler is just out of the window.
+But for the rest of cases, the safety net of the Swift compiler is just thrown out of the window.

 ### 4. SwiftyJSON
 The next candidate is [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).
 Here is an example on how to parse data with it: